Game Patch Notes AIO

 Instead of embedding external pages, I built a lightweight data pipeline.
 I created a games.json file cataloguing each game title I follow, along with the URL for that game's blog or news feed.
 On load, the app fetches the most recent article from each game's list - the source of truth, pulled directly rather than framed.

-• Loading skeleton states: AI summary generation takes a moment; skeleton screens give immediate visual feedback, making the perceived wait feel shorter, and the interface seem more responsive
+AI summary generation usually takes a moment.
+Skeleton screens give immediate visual feedback, making the perceived wait shorter and the interface feel more responsive while data loads.

 What I built